Cross ratios, translation lengths and maximal representations: Preliminaries on bounded symmetric domains

-Let $V$ be a Euclidean Jordan algebra, $\mathcal D$ its bounded symmetric domain and $\check S$ the corresponding Shilov boundary.
-We use the notations $G, K, L, M, Q_\pm$ for the associated groups as introduced in Subsection \ref{SubsecNonsense}.
-Since $Q_+$ is a maximal parabolic in $G$, the Shilov boundary $\check S = G(\mathcal D)_0/Q_+$ carries the structure of a generalized flag manifold.
-In particular, we can define transversality for points in $\check S$: \begin{definition} $gQ_+, hQ_+ \in \check S$ are \emph{transverse}, denoted $z \pitchfork w$, if $Q_+g^{-1}hQ_+$ coincides with the unique cell of maximal dimension in the Bruhat decomposition of $\check S$ with respect to $Q_+$. \end{definition} For the definition of Bruhat decomposition see e.g. \cite[Thm.
-7.40]{Knapp}.
+Since $Q_+$ is a maximal parabolic in $G$, there is a generalized Bruhat decomposition of $G$ with respect to $Q_+$ (see e.g. \cite[Thm.
+7.40]{Knapp}).
+This allows us to define a notion of transversality on the generalized flag manifold $\check S = G/Q_+$ Namely, two points $z:=gQ_+, w:=hQ_+ \in \check S$ are \emph{transverse}, denoted $z \pitchfork w$, if $Q_+g^{-1}hQ_+$ coincides with the unique (open) cell of maximal dimension in the Bruhat decomposition of $\check S$ with respect to $Q_+$.
+For various characterizations of transversality on the Shilov boundary see Proposition \ref{TransMain} in the appendix.
 We write